val-gfr/vagrant-fedora/README.md

 More details on the official Vagrant [website](https://developer.hashicorp.com/vagrant/tutorials/getting-started/getting-started-index).

-## Installation of a Fedora 37 virtual machine
+## Installation of a AlmaLinux 8 virtual machine

 To have the support of the [KVM](https://www.linux-kvm.org/page/Main_Page) for developping LXC containers in this virtual machine, I've choosen the [libvirt provider](https://github.com/vagrant-libvirt/vagrant-libvirt) instead of VirtualBox (by default).